Umersaeed81/File_Management_Operations/log/00_WCMS_Location.md

 ## Task Description

 PTML has provided the WCMS complaints data in an Excel file for analysis.
-The objective of this Python script is to extract the 'User Location' information from the 'Standard Comments' column.
+The objective of this Python script is to extract the 'User Address' information from the 'Standard Comments' column.

 ![](https://github.com/Umersaeed81/File_Management_Operations/blob/main/log/WCMS_Task_Description.png?raw=true)